mckayc/task-donegeon/README.md

 -   **Conditional Market Opening:** Allow markets to open based on conditions like the day of the week, user rank, or quest completion.
 -   **Backend Authentication:** Implement JWT-based authentication to secure all backend API endpoints.
 -   **Enhanced Security:** A comprehensive security audit and implementation of best practices like strict input validation, Content Security Policy (CSP), and secure headers.
--   **Quest Bundles:** Group quests into "Quest Chains" or "Storylines."
-This allows admins to create multi-step adventures.
 -   **Showcase Page:** A public profile page for each explorer to showcase their avatar, earned trophies, and key stats.
 -   **Advanced Object Manager:** Implement bulk editing, quick duplication, and powerful filtering/sorting for all game objects.
 -   **Improved Progress Page:** A more detailed summary of user activity, highlighting strengths and areas for improvement with visual charts.